UFHCC-BCBSR/res-bioinfo-showcase/narrative.md

 **Advanced Visualization Features** @jobrant

 The heatmap module offers extensive customization including custom gene sets, while pathway enrichment provides KEGG and GO analysis with options for combined or separate up/down-regulated gene analysis.
 Semantic similarity clustering reduces redundant terms, and appropriate backgrounds are automatically specified, ensuring statistically sound enrichment results.

-#### **HeatPath Demo** (2 minutes) @hkates

-HeatPath fills a unique niche in expression data exploration - it's not about pathway enrichment of differential expression results, but curiosity-driven exploration of known pathways in your dataset.
-This hypothesis-generating tool requires no specific experimental design, group structure, or replicate numbers.
-Simply search for cancer-related pathways like "p53 signaling" or "cell cycle" and instantly visualize how those genes behave across your samples, facilitating discovery-driven research.

-#### **ClusterPicker Demo** (2 minutes) @kshirlekar

-When examining heatmaps, researchers often notice gene clusters with shared expression patterns that may not correspond to known pathways.
-ClusterPicker makes this exploration systematic - select a k-value to define cluster number, preview the resulting clusters, and iteratively adjust until you achieve the desired granularity.
-Extract specific numbered clusters for downstream analysis, transforming visual pattern recognition into concrete gene lists for further investigation.

-#### **Atac-reportR Demo** (2 minutes) @hkates

-This specialized tool demonstrates our commitment to reproducible, streamlined analysis workflows.
-Atac-reportR generates comprehensive reports directly from nf-core/atacseq pipeline outputs with a single click.
-While access requires UF network connectivity and /blue storage permissions (available through collaboration with our unit), it exemplifies our approach to transforming complex pipeline outputs into immediately interpretable results - PCA plots, differential accessibility visualizations, and genome browser tracks ready for biological interpretation within minutes.

 ------------------------------------------------------------------------